BOI Reporting: The Requirement That Was Rolled Back

 The CTA faced immediate and sustained legal challenges.
 Courts repeatedly issued injunctions, stayed enforcement, and questioned the law's constitutionality.
 The enforcement status was volatile throughout 2024 and early 2025.

-What This Means for US LLC Owners
+What This Means for US LLC Owners (May 2026)

-If you have a US-formed LLC — Wyoming, New Mexico, Delaware, or any other state — you are not required to file a BOI report.
-The requirement no longer applies to you.
+If you have a US-formed LLC — Wyoming, New Mexico, Delaware, or any other state — you currently have no federal BOI filing obligation under the interim rule described above.

 What This Means for Privacy